 Why we picked the Samsung WA50M7450AW:

 This top-load, HE machine by Samsung is a great value.
 At 5.0-cubic-foot, the washer is large enough for a family.
 Or, if you’re a smaller household, you can use the large size to your advantage and do laundry less often.
-With VRT Plus technology, your washer will run quietly and you won’t have to hear machine rumbling while you’re trying to relax after a hard day.
+With VRT Plus technology (like the FlexWash), your washer will run quietly and you won’t have to hear machine rumbling while you’re trying to relax after a hard day.
 Complete with 11 preset wash cycles and seven customization options for things like temperature and speed, you can wash virtually any type of clothing in this washer (well, almost).

 Since this model is on the more affordable end of the price spectrum, you won’t get features like a sanitizing or allergy cycle, and it doesn’t connect to Wi-Fi.
 However, you should have everything you need with this Samsung HE washer.
 It even has a self clean feature to keep the stainless steel drum clean.